AliBee87/WeekSalmon/README.md

+This app contains a simple quiz that asks users several questions to determine a salmon recipe that they might enjoy.

 This project is built with **JavaScript using Node Express and tested with Thunder Client** in VS. I used **MongoDB and React** as well.